dylan/SVGTracer.js/README.md

 ##Options

 ###duration
 Sets the duration of the transition.
+[See here.](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration)

 ###easing
 Sets the what sort of easing to use during the transition.
+[See here.](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function)